Connecting the World of Retail Experience

 “Pop-ups can be a powerful marketing tool to drive interest and have customers talking about your brand both online and offline.”
 Business.com

 Social media crosses digital and physical channels.
-Amazon’s 4-Star stores, that sell top-rated products, are a physical manifestation of social proof.
+Amazon’s 4-Star stores, which sell top-rated products, are a physical manifestation of social proof.
 Retailers are marketing their social media in-store to collect unique images generated by their customers.
 Many eCommerce sites display consumer curated photography on their product pages to add a layer of authenticity.
 Another important aspect of social media is collecting data points for targeted remarketing.
 Finding new customers based on common attributes they share with your customer base is a great way to expand your reach outside of traditional pay-per-click ads.

 “There is an opportunity to link social intelligence about what customers like to that of what their friends like in aggregate.”
 Razorfish

 Amazon and Its Challengers

 Amazon remains the overall eCommerce leader by a substantial margin and continues to outpace the incumbents challenging their rank.
 Wayfair still hasn’t reached profitability, but its financial losses largely come from getting the consumers comfortable with purchasing furniture online.
 This can be an opportunity for other retailers in the industry establishing their own eCommerce presence.
 However, while Wayfair builds those market expectations, Amazon already has logistics in place and has launched two private-label furniture lines.